Dewie123/blackjack_predictor/README.md

   - Necessitate extensive hyperparameter tuning and risk overfitting due to the relatively low dimensionality and structured nature of the features.
   - Overcomplication due to fine-tuning activation function (i used elu for this), for minor improvements in accuracy which is irrelevant in this example due to the hard ceiling of model performance(Mathematically-proven perfect strategy)

-- **XGBoost (Extreme Gradient Boosting)**: This gradient-boosted decision tree framework emerged as the superior choice, delivering an optimal balance of **predictive performance, computational efficiency, and explainability**.
+- **XGBoost (Extreme Gradient Boosting)**: This gradient-boosted decision tree framework delivered an optimal balance of **predictive performance, computational efficiency, and explainability**.
 Its advantages include:
-  - Sophisticated regularization mechanisms mitigating overfitting.
+  - L1/L2 regularization mechanisms mitigating overfitting.
   - Ability to inherently handle mixed continuous and categorical variables.
   - Fast training leveraging parallel and distributed computing.
   - Built-in tools for feature importance and SHAP value explanations, enabling clear insight into model decision processes.